Colombia Conservative Party divided over run-off support

 BOGOTA (Reuters) - Marta Lucia Ramirez, who came third in Colombia’s presidential election on Sunday, threw her support behind right-wing contender Oscar Ivan Zuluaga for June’s run-off, even while most lawmakers from her party will back incumbent Juan Manuel Santos.

-Ramirez, who is broadly aligned with Zuluaga and his skepticism of peace talks with Marxist FARC rebels, garnered 15.5 percent of the vote.
+Ramirez, who is broadly aligned with Zuluaga and his skepticism of peace talks with Marxist FARC rebels, garnered about 15 percent of the vote.
 Zuluaga won 29.3 percent and Santos came in second with 25.7 percent.

 Even though Ramirez and 11 lawmakers from the Conservative Party will vote in line with Zuluaga, a former finance minister, the remaining 47 said they will back Santos, who is seeking reelection.